- Class: Aves

 AT THE ZOO

-San Diego Zoo Global has partnered with the U.S. Department of Fish and Wildlife to better understand habitat use, nesting success, and survival rates of birds in fragmented areas in San Diego County.
+San Diego Zoo Wildlife Alliance has partnered with the U.S. Department of Fish and Wildlife to better understand habitat use, nesting success, and survival rates of birds in fragmented areas in San Diego County.
 GPS and satellite technology is helping to reveal the secret lives of burrowing owls.

-Since 2011, the San Diego Zoo Institute of Conservation Research has been partnering with other organizations on several projects with burrowing owls found in San Diego County.
+Since 2011, San Diego Zoo Wildlife Alliance has been partnering with other organizations on several projects with burrowing owls found in San Diego County.
 One program involves tracking the population of the owls centered in Otay Mesa (near the US/Mexico border).
 To track the birds, many different techniques are used, like remote cameras, GPS mini backpacks with data loggers, and colored leg bands.
-San Diego Zoo Global is launching a citizen science project in 2019, where people with internet access can help classify field photos taken at burrow entrances.
+San Diego Zoo Wildlife Alliance launched a citizen science project in 2019, where people with internet access can help classify field photos taken at burrow entrances.
+Check out Wildwatch Burrowing Owl at wildwatchburrowingowl.org.